Proposition 47 Grant Program

 Final Local Evaluation Report Webinar

-The BSCC provided a webinar to Prop 47 Cohort 2 grantees and contracted evaluators on February 21, 2023 to provide guidance on preparing the Final Local Evaluation Report.
-Recording of the webinar is provided for your convenience
+In February 2023, the BSCC provided a webinar to Prop 47 Cohort 2 grantees and contracted evaluators to provide guidance on preparing the Final Local Evaluation Report.

 Quarterly Progress Report – Attachment 2 Webinar

-The BSCC provided two webinars to Proposition 47 Cohort 2 Grantees on October 28, 2019 and October 31, 2019 to provide guidance on completing the Quarterly Progress Report - Attachment 2 file.
+In October 2019, the BSCC provided two webinars to Proposition 47 Cohort 2 Grantees to provide guidance on completing the Quarterly Progress Report - Attachment 2 file.
 Specifically, the webinar included information on how the BSCC will be using these data, using the Excel file, and variable definitions.
-Recordings of both webinars are provided for your convenience.

 Grantee Orientation

-The BSCC hosted a Proposition 47 Cohort II Grantee Orientation on September 6, 2019.
-This one-day gathering was an opportunity to review administrative and program responsibilities, invoice reporting, data collection and evaluation, site visits preparation, and other grant related activities.
+The BSCC hosted a Proposition 47 Cohort II Grantee Orientation as an opportunity to review administrative and program responsibilities, invoice reporting, data collection and evaluation, site visits preparation, and other grant related activities.
 The meeting agenda, video, and key PowerPoints are provided below for your convenience.

 Agenda